Jordan-Finlay/Wedding-Checker/README.md

 ## Local deployment

 - I've downloaded a copy of my wedding checker script onto my computer and am able to access it through local deployment to change and mess around with the overall code and layout/structure for better user experience.
+I've also installed python that allows me to work on my code as if it was running through code anywhere.

 <div align="center"><img src="assets/readme/localdeploy.jpg"></div>